My Favorite Christmas Tree Skirts and Tree Collars

 2. Concealment: Both tree skirts and collars effectively hide the less-than-attractive stand or the artificial tree pole, giving your tree a seamless look from top to bottom.

-3. Stability: A good tree skirt can also cushion the area around the base, providing a stable platform for presents, while a sturdy tree collar can actually add to the tree’s stability.
+3. Stability: A good tree skirt can also cushion the area around the base, providing a stable platform for presents, while a sturdy tree collar can add to the tree’s stability.

 Aesthetic Appeal